MatteoCarlone/Assignment1-ExproLab/README.md

 # Surveillance Robot Architecture

-**A ROS-based Architecture of a surveillance robot based on a ROS-SMACH Finite State Machine and the use aRMOR to manage Ontology desciption in ROS.**
+**A ROS-based Architecture of a surveillance robot based on a ROS-SMACH Finite State Machine and the use aRMOR to manage Ontology description in ROS.**

 ---